 Dr Ibrahim Saana Aminu gained his PhD in 2017 from Wuhan University of Technology, China.
 Ibrahim’s project focuses on the development of novel porous graphite cathodes with chemically tuneable-architecture (surface morphology, pore-hierarchy, rigidity and conductivity) for advanced rechargeable aluminium-ion batteries (AlBs).
 Ibrahim was the University’s Marie Curie Ambassador for 2020.

 Dr Arash Kia obtained his PhD in 2018 from the University of Tehran specializing in artificial intelligence models to estimate financial risk in global capital markets.
 Arash is working with Dr Finbarr Murphy in the Emerging Risk Group based in the KBS and is using the same AI models to examine the liability of cyber risks, particularly for autonomous vehicles.

-Dr Mary O’Keeffe was the first UL graduate to receive the Marie Skłodowska-Curie Global Fellowship from the European Commission.
+Dr Mary O’Keeffe received a Marie Skłodowska-Curie Global Fellowship from the European Commission.
 The award enabled Dr O’Keeffe to attend the George Institute for Global Health at University of Sydney, Australia, one of the top ten research institutions in the world for scientific impact.
 There, she was hosted for two years by Professor Chris Maher who is the world leader in lower-back-pain research.